Can you trust what’s in a shop bought eczema cream or lotion? We look at the best homemade eczema remedies.

 Add all the mixture to a sealable bottle and shake well.
 That’s it, it’s as simple as that.

-Just use a small amount to wash your hair naturally, it goes a long way so only use a very small amount each wash.
+Just use a small amount to wash your hair naturally, it goes a long way so only use a very small amount for each wash.
 You can store it for up to 2 months in the bathroom or refrigerated for up to 4 Months.

 Thank you to Miss Emily Richarson for sharing this shampoo with everyone.
 I’m sure many of us will try this out.